Here is a quick overview of our farm residents – all the different types of animals who live with us at the farm.

 Guinea Pigs

-Our little herd of six guinea pigs all just moved to the farm in the spring of 2023 and they are still getting used to each other, us and their new home.
+Our little herd of seven guinea pigs all just moved to the farm in the spring of 2023 and they are still getting used to each other, us and their new home.
 They are all girls and are excitedly chattering along.

 Goats